RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-12-10_Reddit_comments.md

 https://old.reddit.com/r/MadeMeSmile/comments/1pj2j16/never_seen_a_skateboard/ntabodp/

-Like having sincere content all over the Internet that isn't a booby-trap by billionares like Elon Musk, Rupert Murdoch.
+Like having sincere content all over the Internet that isn't a booby-trap by billionaires like Elon Musk, Rupert Murdoch.
 That Truth Social is true.
-That Wikipedia isn't manipulated by strangers who want to make people get diseases (measles) and spread information wrfare. https://www.bbc.com/news/world-us-canada-45294192 That Reddit comments aren't the most sophisticated doctors from Cambridge Analytica.
+That Wikipedia isn't manipulated by strangers who want to make people get diseases (measles) and spread information warfare. https://www.bbc.com/news/world-us-canada-45294192 That Reddit comments aren't the most sophisticated doctors from Cambridge Analytica.
 That a woman on the street feels safe.
 That attraction to a skate board is safe.
 Although I suggest people have a helmet just like a bike.
 Training wheels on bikes are also a real thing.
 Ice skating / roller skating / skateboard / surf board / tight rope walking take some balance experience.
 OPERA_A February 19, 1977 live broadcast.
 The year 1. (see top of this GitHub markdown file topic) Tim Finnegan Opera / WAKE UP to Year One MonoMyth patterns! https://www.youtube.com/watch?v=FOhD-VGIt_8

 https://old.reddit.com/r/worldnews/comments/1pjn1y3/seized_tanker_owned_by_russian_oligarch_flying/nteptx9/